Best Gmail Organization Hacks

 Bonus: Automate Your Gmail Management with Clean Email

-As useful as Gmail's email management features are, they pale in comparison with Clean Email, a popular bulk email cleaner that automatically organizes all of your emails into easy-to-review bundles called Smart Folders.
+As useful as the Google email organization features are, they pale in comparison to Clean Email.
+This popular bulk email cleaner automatically organizes all of your emails into easy-to-review bundles called Smart Folders.
+You can then delete or archive messages in bulk.

-Any action you apply with Clean Email can be applied automatically in the future to new email messages thanks to the Auto Clean feature.
+Any action you apply with Clean Email can be applied automatically in the future to new email messages thanks to the Auto Clean feature mentioned earlier.
+With it, you can sort out your Gmail inbox by automatically moving emails to folders as they arrive.

-And just as easily, it's possible to block unwanted senders or unsubscribe from unwanted emails thanks to the Unsubscriber feature.
+And just as easily, it's possible to block unwanted senders or unsubscribe from unwanted emails thanks to the aforementioned Unsubscriber feature.
+Click Unsubscribe and this email organizer removes you from mailing lists and sends messages to the Trash.

 Conclusion

-It doesn't take much effort to learn how to organize Gmail inbox like a pro, and the amount of time you can save just by taking advantage of some of Gmail's many email management features and bulk email organizers like Clean Email is significant.
+Manage your Gmail inbox and learning how to use Gmail like a pro doesn’t have to be a hefty task.
+The amount of time you can save just by taking advantage of these email organization tips and using advanced Gmail organizers like Clean Email is significant.